fizaxsheikh/fizaxsheikh2025.github.io/content/featured/Sanctuary/index.md

   - Node.js
 ---

-An app designed to empowers women with real-time safety tools and a supportive community.
+An app designed to empower women with real-time safety tools and a supportive community.
 Features include an emergency button, ride-share tracking, fake call deterrents, Safe Walk pairing, and geo-fencing alerts.
 Sanctuary ensures security is available to all.